Croatian Olympic Committee

-Members of the committee are 44 sports federations, which elect the Executive Council composed of the president and 15 members.
+44 sports federations are members of the committee which elect the Executive Council composed of the president and 15 members.

 In 2006, the COC organized the first Croatian World Games in Zadar.
 These games gather various groups of diaspora Croats against contingents from Croatia and Bosnia and Herzegovina.

 History

 The Croatian Olympic Committee was founded on 10 September 1991 in Zagreb.
-IOC was temporally recognised Committee on 17 January 1992, which was entered way to Croatian athletes in the international olympic family.
-They are participate first time in Winter Olympics in Albertville and Summer Olympic Games in Barcelona.
-Full recognised by the IOC was on 24 September 1993.
+IOC temporally recognised the Committee on 17 January 1992, which led the way to Croatian athletes to participate in the Olympics.
+They participated for the first time in the 1992 Winter Olympics in Albertville and 1992 Summer Olympics in Barcelona.
+Full recognition by the IOC was on 24 September 1993.